Kachi79/interview-devops/README.md

 2. docker folder created in `my-api/src/main/` and `Dockerfile` defined in `my-api/src/main/docker/`

 ### Instructions for Building and Running the Project
 1. Add  `<directory>${project.basedir}/src/main/docker/target/</directory>`  project based directory parameter in the `pom.xml` file at `line 32` to tell maven where to create the target folder and deploy the jar file during the build stage.
-Recall we created a `Dockerfile` in the `src/main/docker` folder to enable the artifact to be containerized since the target folder will be in the same location as the `Dockerfile`.
+Recall we created a **Dockerfile** in the `src/main/docker` folder to enable the artifact to be containerized since the target folder will be in the same location as the **Dockerfile**.

-2. Add your `AWS ECR image address` in the `pom.xml` through the `imageName` parameter.
+2. Add your **AWS ECR image address** in the `pom.xml` through the `imageName` parameter.
 See `lines 74-76` of the `pom.xml` file.
-3. Pass your `repository url` in `line 86`.
+3. Pass your **repository url** in `line 86`.
-4. Add the `pushImage` parameter with a value of `true` in line `97`
+4. Add the `pushImage` parameter with a value of `true` in `line 97`
-5. login to your container repository (dockerhub.io or AWS ECR).
+5. Login to your container repository (dockerhub.io or AWS ECR).
-6. to login to dockerhub.io, enter `docker login` in your terminal and provide your username and password.
+6. To login to dockerhub.io, enter `docker login` in your terminal and provide your username and password.
-7. to login to AWS ECR, navigate to your AWS ECR page, select your repository (public or private) to activate the `view push command`. click on the `view push command`
+7. To login to AWS ECR, navigate to your AWS ECR page, select your repository (public or private) to activate the **view push command**. click on the `view push command`
-8. copy the first command:
+8. Copy the first command:
 ```
 aws ecr get-login-password --region YOUR_AWS_REGION | docker login --username AWS --password-stdin YOUR_AWS_ACCOUNT_ID.dkr.ecr.us-east-1.amazonaws.com
 ```